joergschwarzwaelder/hhc2023/Objective-18/README.md

 }
 ```

-From the same To-Do list, we know that the public key of the signatures is in [https://captainscomms.com/jwtDefault/capsPubKey.key](https://captainscomms.com/jwtDefault/capsPubKey.key) accessible
+From the same To-Do list, we know that the public key of the signatures is in [https://captainscomms.com/jwtDefault/capsPubKey.key](https://captainscomms.com/jwtDefault/capsPubKey.key), accessible with the role "radioMonitor".
+In addition, using the same token, we can access [https://captainscomms.com/jwtDefault/rDecoder.tok](https://captainscomms.com/jwtDefault/rDecoder.tok).
+This token unlocks the role "radioDecoder" which is required to use the decoder function in the SDR receiver, providing these three pieces of information:

 **Achievement: The Captain's Comms**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3Mzc3MDM3MywtMjAxMDE5MjYzXX0=
+eyJoaXN0b3J5IjpbMTk4MjYyNDM5MSwtMjAxMDE5MjYzXX0=
 -->